Media Production BA (Hons)

 - Opportunity to access high standard professional media equipment via our Media Loan Shop, including media equipment, such as Blackmagic and Sony cameras (subject to availability)

 - Opportunity to meet experts in new media and traditional media at our series of screenings and masterclasses with past guest speakers including media practitioners, filmmakers, and graduates from the course (subject to availability).

-- Opportunity to study abroad at one of our many international partners during a placement year*, which include Zhejiang University of Media and Communications (ZUMC) in China and Jean Moulin University, Lyon, France.
+- Opportunity to study abroad at one of our many international collaborators during a placement year2, which have included, in the past, Zhejiang University of Media and Communications (ZUMC) in China and Jean Moulin University, Lyon, France.
 (Subject to availability, competitive application, meeting visa requirements and additional costs.)

 More than just a degree

 Media Production has really inspired me.
 I’m a very hands-on person and there’s a lot of practical elements so I can get involved in both directing and filming.
 The university itself has a lot of media connections which is great for my course and a big selling point.